The Kent International Piano Courses are fortunate to be able to employ highly qualified and experienced tutors to guide and support participants.

 After obtaining the Postgraduate Diploma in Performance at Trinity College of Music, she studied piano accompaniment at the Guildhall School of Music and Drama, where she received the Master's degree in Music Performance.
 She took part in the Young Songmakers' Almanac with Graham Johnson, and in master classes with Dietrich Fischer-Dieskau.

-In 2002 she was awarded the first price (joint) at the Gerald Moore Award for accompanists in London.
+In 2002 she was awarded the first prize (joint) at the Gerald Moore Award for accompanists in London.
 She has been one of the official accompanists of the Wigmore Hall International Song Competition.

 Laetitia has performed widely as an accompanist in Europe in venues such as the Purcell Room, St Brides Church, St Clement Dane, the Foundling Museum, the Omnibus Theatre, the American Church in Paris, the festival Colla Voce in Poitiers and the Radio Suisse Romande in Geneva.
 She recorded a CD with violinist Survier Flores in 2016 and with the Trinity Boys Choir in 2019.
 Laetitia enjoys an eclectic career and performs a varied repertoire.
 Future and recent projects include piano trio recitals, a piano four hands recital in Paris, a chamber music project around J Brahms, Clara Schumann and C. Debussy, combining poetry and music for the festival "Klassik" in Brittany, song recitals in collaboration with visual art artists, an arrangement of the opera "Hansel and Gretel" by E. Humperdinck, and a tour in China with the Trinity Boys Choir.
 Laetitia is also volunteering for the Candle Project at St Christopher's hospice, using music therapy with bereaved children.